mcoughli/zedboard_android5_manifests/README.md

 Instructions and/or a wiki may follow be available in future.

 Here is a [direct link](http://www.slideshare.net/noritsuna/zedroid-android-50-and-later-on-zedboard?from_action=save) to the instructions.
 Also uploaded the powerpoint here.
 All credit goes to Noritsuna Imamura, Industrial Technology Research Institute/SIProp Project, noritsuna@siprop.org

+Slides are made available from slideshare.net under the [CC Attribution License, 4.0 International](https://creativecommons.org/licenses/by/4.0/).
+As per the license, no changes were made to the above slides.